 The authorities of the members of the Board are specified by the Articles of Association of the Company and by law.
 The current five strong Board of directors is comprised of three executive directors including the chairman, and two non-executive directors both of whom are independent.
-Other than the retirement of Mr Philippe Delpal on 16 August 2019, there was no change in the composition of the Board or status of the directors in 2019.
-The Board of directors currently contains no Directors B.
+There was no change in the composition of the Board or status of the directors in 2020.
+The Board of directors contains no Director B.

-The longest serving director Mr Constantinos Economides took over the role of Chairman of the Board of directors in June 2015.
-The names of the people who served on the Board during 2019 are listed at Board of Directors and other officers.
+The longest serving director Mr. Constantinos Economides took over the role of Chairman of the Board of directors in June 2015.
+The names of the people who served on the Board during 2020 are listed at the Board of directors and other officers.